PhirePhly/fcix/www/faq.md

 ### My network isn't in Hurricane Electric FMT2; can I still join?

 No?
-Well, technically yes, but I really don't understand why you'd want to spend all the money to get transport into the build just to join the cabal.
+Well, technically yes, but I really don't understand why you'd want to spend all the money to get transport into the building just to join the cabal.

 ### What's the Monthly Recurring Cost for joining FCIX?